alphagov/govuk-developer-docs/source/manual/taxonomy.html.md

 ## 1. Editing taxonomy

 The taxonomy is managed in [content-tagger][edit-taxonomy].
-Users must have the Editor permission in content-tagger in order to see the relevent pages.
+Users must have the "GDS Editor" permission in content-tagger in order to see the relevent pages.

 The topics in the taxonomy (we call them "taxons" in code) are persisted in the publishing-api as content items.
 For an example [see the "Education" taxon][education-taxon].